James City Clean County Commission

 Established in 1979, the James City Clean County Commission is a coalition of local volunteers appointed by the Board of Supervisors.
 They are dedicated to promoting recycling, litter control, providing environmental education, and helping to coordinate County beautification projects.
 Meetings are held monthly.
 For moreinformation call 757-259-5375.
 If you are interested in becoming a commissioner, feel free to come to one of our meetings and pick up an application.

-Charles Loundermon, Will Barnes, Betty Peterson, Robert Marin, Peg Boarman and Jerry Coalgate (not pictured)
+Charles Loundermon, Will Barnes, Betty Peterson, Robert Marin, Peg Boarman and Kensett Teller (not pictured)

 Good Neighbor Environment Grant - Matching grant awards up to $500 are available each fall to neighborhood associations or committees.
 The purpose of this grant is to enhance the sense of community and sustainability of our neighborhoods through the development and accomplishment of an environmentally sustainable landscape beautification project.
 2012 Winners are:

 - Friends of Forge Road & Toano